 Health - Food - Science - Community

-Daily intake of 6 or more glasses of water may help to fend off bladder cancer.
+Regular ingestion of garlic may help to fend off stomach cancer.